What To Expect at Zion Studios

 - Warm up: The warm-up will be approximately 10 minutes long, consisting of simple moves to get the body working and a stretch to ensure that muscles are not strained during class.

 - Teaching: Each week a new set will be learned; working towards the class’s dance piece in the end of term concert.
 Previously learned sets will also be practiced and critiqued, so children need to practice these at home each week.

 Q: I’m in an advanced class, what should I expect?

 A: An advanced class is designed to teach advanced urban/hip hop dance and techniques.
 Sometimes these classes have been previously referred to as “competition classes”, but it is not the specific aim of the class that it is in preparation for a competition.
-(Please refer to the “Competition section” below for more info on Dance competitions).
+(Please click here for more info on competitions).